ihmeuw/vivarium_research/docs/source/model_design/general_reference_material/bliss/sex_gender/index.rst

-On this page you will find our guiding principles, an introduction to sex and gender from a scientific perspective, a glossary of commonly used terms related to BLISS, recommendations for how to address sex/gender-related limitations in external data sources, discussion of the implications of imperfect proxy measures with regards to sex/gender, examples of how our team has incorporated BLISS into our work process, and more!
+On this page you will find our guiding principles, an introduction to sex and gender from a scientific perspective, a glossary of commonly used terms related to sex and gender, recommendations for how to address sex/gender-related limitations in external data sources, discussion of the implications of imperfect proxy measures with regards to sex/gender, examples of how our team has incorporated BLISS into our work process, and more!